Social Prescribing Tool and Training

 - Action plan

-In conjunction with the tool, the Salford team runs training for link workers to achieve improved and more person-centred outcomes.
-Together, the tool and training constitute a support package for link workers, to help improve both link workers’ practice and the wellbeing of their clients.
+In conjunction with the tool, the Salford team runs training for link workers to achieve person-centred outcomes.
+Together, the tool and training constitute a support package for link workers, to help improve both link workers’ practice and the wellbeing of their service users.

 WHY WAS THIS TOOL DEVELOPED?

 There is also a recognised need to understand and support the work of link workers, who play a pivotal role in social prescribing and the success of its outcomes.
-Link workers have wellbeing conversations with the person to find out ‘what matters to them’; however little is defined on how this is done in practice, and training and resources for link workers remain patchy.
+Link workers have wellbeing conversations with the person to find out ‘what matters to them’, however little information is available on how this is done in practice, and training and resources for link workers remain patchy.

 WHY OCCUPATIONAL SCIENCE?

 Occupational Science, the theory underpinning Occupational Therapy, is the study of human participation in meaningful and purpose-led activities.
 It focuses on understanding the relationship between what people do, and how it makes them feel, for the benefit of improving the health and wellbeing of individuals and societies.